developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/settings/index.md

 <!-- Navigation mode set to Keys, voice input key and show correction suggestions are enabled, then tab bar will always be visible except for some input texts like numeric, email, sip, websites etc.,
  -->
-* When Navigation mode is set to "Keys" and voice input key and show correction suggestions are enabled, the tab bar is always visible (does not auto-hide) except when inputting numeric, email, SIP, websites etc.
+* When Navigation mode is set to "Keys" and Voice Input Key and Show Correction Suggestions are enabled, the tab bar sometimes hides with some field-input types (numbers, email addresses, etc).
 * If either the tab bar or the suggestion bar are enabled, both will appear.
-* The tab bar will not appear if the Next Word Suggestions bar and the Voice Input Key are both disabled.
+* The tab bar will not appear if the Show Correction Suggestions bar and the Voice Input Key are both disabled.
 * On GMS devices, if voice is enabled and the next-word suggestions feature is disabled, a blank suggestion bar will appear over the tab bar when words are being suggested.
 * If the `TYPE_TEXT_FLAG_NO_SUGGESTIONS` input type is enabled, neither the tab bar nor the suggestion bar will appear.
 [More about Android input types](https://developer.android.com/reference/android/text/InputType.html).
 * Enabling the Symbol tab disables remapping of the Numeric P3 key.